Azure Chat Completion models with your own data (preview)

 Authentication using Azure Active Directory

-Let's now see how we can autheticate via Azure Active Directory.
+Let's now see how we can authenticate via Azure Active Directory.
 We'll start by installing the azure-identity library.
 This library will provide the token credentials we need to authenticate and help us build a token credential provider through the get_bearer_token_provider helper function.
 It's recommended to use get_bearer_token_provider over providing a static token to AzureOpenAI because this API will automatically cache and refresh tokens for you.

 For more information on how to set up Azure Active Directory authentication with Azure OpenAI, see the documentation.